-With fall semester starting in just one month, some of you are gearing up to resume online classes.
+Some of you are currently taking online classes.
 Others of you might be just starting your online degree program.
 And still others might be considering online education and beginning by doing your research.
 (If so, good for you!)

 No matter what, we’d like to help you feel prepared.
 Keep reading for our five tips for success when taking online classes.